 A cataract is an opacity of the lens inside the eye.
 The lens is usually clear and transparent and lens helps focus an image on the back part of the eye called the retina.
 The same concept happens in a camera, with the lens focusing an image on the film in the back of the camera.
 A camera with a foggy lens is somewhat similar to having a cataract.
-In humans, cataracts are one of the most common causes of blindness, especially in third world countries.
+In humans, cataracts are one of the most common causes of blindness, especially in developing countries.

 Cause of Cataracts

 Cataracts can be caused by many things.
 Often we cannot be 100% sure of the cause.
 Most cataracts seen at the Eye Clinic for Animals are inherited from the parents (in the genes) but other causes such as diabetes, injuries, inflammation, drugs and nutrition may cause cataracts too.

 Owners usually report deteriorating vision of their pets.
 Poor vision may take the form of being more “clumsy” around the house, having a change of personality (lethargy or aggression) and reluctance to go into the dark amongst other things.
 Sometimes our clients notice a white area in the pupil (the black circle in the middle of the eye), or their referring veterinarian notices the problem during a routine physical examination.

 In the past people have tried all sorts of medications to clear cataracts.
 With our current medical knowledge, surgery is the only cure for cataracts.
 This doesn’t mean you must have cataract surgery on your animal, as some cataracts are too small to warrant surgery.
 The decision as to whether your pet should have surgery can be discussed with one of our eye specialists.